How to build responsive banner ads with HTML5

 Creating mobile HTML5 responsive banner ads

-When creating mobile HTML5 banners it’s all about using the right format to begin with.
+When creating mobile HTML5 responsive display ads it’s all about using the right format to begin with.
 Rather than scaling-down a desktop banner to a mobile size, design your ad specifically for mobile.
 In some circles, given the popularity and engagement of mobile, designing all campaigns mobile-first is seen as the way forward.

-However, it is worth remembering the proportions of HTML5 banners will scale to fit any screen – but it’s still best practice to design your banners with selected mobile formats in mind.
+It is worth remembering the proportions of HTML5 banners will scale to fit any screen.
+However, it’s still best practice to design your banners with selected mobile formats in mind.

 One aspect of mobile banner design to consider is making sure all copy is readable.
 Yes, this includes font size, but have you considered your message too?
 You may need to add more frames to your mobile HTML5 banner to express the same message as a desktop banner.
 Again, it depends on the format you use but try to avoid squeezing more than you should into a single frame.